 I’m blogging.
 I’m actually blogging.
 Right now I am overwhelmed by two very distinct sensations: one which feels like coming home and one which fills me with dread.
 The reality, I suppose, is a combination of the two.
 I know that people think of blogging of being an easy process, which it can be when you know what you want to write and where you want your blog to go.
 But when you don’t, it can be quite frustrating.
 This is why I was recommended to look into something like best canadian web hosting company to guide me through the process of taking my blog to the next step.
 With having done this, it has made me more motivated to continue blogging and seeing where it can take me.
 This is such an important step when it comes to having a successful blog, which is why you should make sure that you have the right web hosting provider for your blog as soon as possible.
 If you are struggling to find one, or are unsure then you can look on Hosting Foundry to help you find one that suits your needs.

 If you don’t know me, or at the very least didn’t know me from August 1, 2014 through July 31, 2015, then you most likely missed out on The Year of Blogging Faithfully.
 (Also missing out was my mother, who says that reading my blog feels like reading my diary, and that is something she trained herself never to do.)
 The Year of Blogging Faithfully came about after I walked away from a career in which I had obtained a fair amount of success.
 In thirteen years I had worked my way up from a part-time bank teller to a vice president of that same bank.
 I made pretty good money, got a month of paid vacation each year, benefits, 401k…the whole nine yards.
+I was even able to consider my ira vs 401k options, my finances were so secured at the time.
+It was pretty good in some ways, but trying in others.
 At 34 years old, it seemed that all I needed to do was keep working hard, keep working long days, keep pretending I didn’t know how miserable I was, and keep squashing down the dreams which were being laid upon my heart, and I would be set!
 Thankfully, the Lord got through to me.

 I walked away.